urho3d/urho3d/Readme.txt

 shader compilation requires the D3DX library from the DirectX runtime or SDK to be available.

+When using Xcode on Mac OS X, select Project -> Set Active Architecture -> i386 before building.
+Compiling Urho3D as 64-bit is not supported.

 After the build is complete, the programs can be run from the Bin directory.

 To run Urho3D from the Visual Studio debugger, set it as a startup project and